Fedack/PiShockDocs/docs/PiShock.md

 #### **Network**
 To Receive Commands from the Server the PiShock requires an active internet connection.<br>
 This can be achived by using a hotspot from a Mobile phone (Note: it is advised to set this up before leaving for the Event to avoid issues with the PiShock losing connection).

+### 3.2 **Pair Shocker**
+Sometimes if you see that your shocker doesn't work, it can mean it is unpaired.
+Do the below<br>
+**1:** Turn on the shocker, it will beep when you press on and the light will start flashing on the side, this means it is on.
+**2:** Press and hold the button for 5 seconds, it will beep again and the light will start to flash rapidly.
+**3:** Send a vibrate from the website.
+You have a few seconds to do that.
+If it vibrate, it means it is paired.

+This process is the same for switching between the offline remote and the PiShock.